SebastianOsuna/wisper_example/README.md

 For simplicity's sake, I won't be writing tests.
 (Sorry!)

-I'll consider this proof of concept a success if Wisper's footprint in the controllers codebase is less than 3 LOC per action.
+I'll consider this proof of concept successful if Wisper's footprint in the controllers codebase is less than 3 LOC per action.
 (Probably this criteria will change)

 # Part 1 \& 2